-For those of you who have been living under a rock, domain authority is a popular concept that claims that a domain name that has lots of pages, gets lots of visitors, has lots of links, and is frequently indexed is an authoritative domain and gets special privileges from Google.
+For those of you who have been living under a rock, domain authority is a popular concept that claims that a domain name that has lots of pages, gets lots of visitors, has lots of links, and is frequently linked by blogger outreach services, is indexed and an authoritative domain and gets special privileges from Google.
 These privileges supposedly include:

 - Your pages getting indexed faster

 - Your pages will get a rankings boost

 Search engines DO judge domains as this seo service can show you – try putting the same piece of content on Wikipedia and joeshouseofpages.com, point the same links at each, then see which one ranks better.
 Domain association is a very, very powerful thing.

 Unfortunately, Rand and the others who adhere to the myth of domain authority are not looking at the big picture.
 Here’s what they’re missing: